 Sterak's Gage - Did you know Udyr had the third highest base AD?
 Well, now you do.
 That item boosts your damages by a tremendous amount, especially because Spellblade take account of that base AD and will deal around 450/500 damages in late game.

 Ruby Sightstone - I know you're too manly to play support, but you build this item for the reduced active cooldowns.
-Oh, and for the fact it gives vision everywhere on the map, thus helping your stupid team not to die, plus the combo with Zombie Ward and Oracle Alteration.
+Oh, and for the fact it gives vision everywhere on the map, thus helping your stupid team not to die, plus the combo with Zombie Ward and Oracle Lens.